 We have just touched on the third important point, the human factor.
 How is it as some companies grow their staff remain passionate about why and what they do?
 It is all to do with the energy created within us that drives us to get out of bed and off to work with a bounce and smile.
 These companies remain true to their purpose, are authentic and committed to delivering it.

 Sticking with the Apple theme, Lee Clow co-created with Steve Hayden Apple Computer’s 1984 Macintosh commercial, ‘think different’ slogan.
-He recently mentioned there is a move away from a cause to a purpose driven business.
-He called this shift an inflection point, “disruption in its purest form”.
-Having a clear and inspiring business purpose will not only empower your staff to act, it will disrupt your competition.
+He recently mentioned there is a move away from a cause to a purpose-driven business.
+He called this shift an inflexion point, “disruption in its purest form”.
+Having a clear and inspiring business purpose will not only empower your staff to act, but it will also disrupt your competition.

 Pulling it all together